• Skip to primary navigation

 Tips For The Kenyan Beef Stew

-• All of the seasonings in this East African chapati with beef stew recipe are adjustable.
+• All of the seasonings in this East African chapati recipe are adjustable.
 You can alter its spiciness too.

 • There isn’t a set-in-stone cooking time for the beef stew.
 It will take at least 1 hour to cook and tenderize the beef cubes.
 However, if you want it to be extremely soft and melt in your mouth, you can leave it for much longer.

 Apart from the beef stew, you can also serve the Chapati with a variety of different side dishes.
-Here are a few of my favorites:
+I would like to share some of my personal favorites:

 • Sauteed vegetables: Add your favorite vegetables to a saute pan and cook until they are tender.
 Season them with salt, pepper, and herbs for extra flavor.